uvarc/rc-learning/content/courses/fortran_introduction/building.md

 _Intel Compilers_
 The Intel compilers have a reputation for producing the fastest executables on Intel architectures.
 Most high-performance computing sites provide the commercial Intel suite `icc`, `icpc`, and `ifort`.
 Intel's Parallel Studio package also ships with high-performance Math Kernel Libraries (MKL), MPI (IntelMPI), and threading (tbb).
 The Parallel Studio package is available on the UVA HPC system.

 Intel has recently released the [oneAPI Toolkits](https://software.intel.com/content/www/us/en/develop/tools/oneapi/all-toolkits.html).
 They are free but not open source, and are supported only through a community forum.
+In order to obtain the "classic" compilers described above, the HPC Toolkit must be installed.
+The newer compilers provided in the Base Toolkit for Intel are `icx`, and `icpx`.
+Both the classic and the new Fortran compilers `ifort` and `ifx` are in the HPC Toolkit.

 ## Integrated Development Environments